Lady Diana Beauclerk: Marriages and children

 Finding herself in a desperately unhappy marriage to the notoriously unfaithful Viscount Bolingbroke, Lady Di overturned convention.
 She left her husband and maintained a secret relationship with her lover, Topham Beauclerk.
 In February 1768 Bolingbroke petitioned for divorce on grounds of adultery ("criminal conversation").
-The petition required an act of parliament, which was passed the next month.
+The petition required an Act of Parliament, which was passed the next month.

-Within two days, she married Topham Beauclerk of Old Windsor.
+Within two days, she married Topham Beauclerk, of Old Windsor, Berkshire.
 They had three children: